haxtheweb/edtechjoker/draft-outline.md

 - Vanilla VS LitElement vs others, lots of examples and asking to identify platform vs convention in each
 - Discussion of syntactical sugar using jQuery as an example of LitElement using sugar vs a real convention
 ## Homework
-- Run through the "Try LitElement" tutorial: https://lit-element.polymer-project.org/try
-- Run through the "Lit Tutorial" (which is in TypeScript): https://lit.dev/tutorial/

 - Write a blog post about Similarities across component libraries.
 What concepts do they share?
 What aspects of a component library lock you into the model of the authors and which set you free to build what you need quickly?

 # Week 4: Project 1: Starting the "OMG I CAN'T BELIEVE THIS GOES INTO JUST A button", button